lmc297/BTyper/README.md

 Note: We recommend selecting optimum k-mer size(s) for your specific data set by consulting the SPAdes documentation.
 Currently, SPAdes recommends using -k 21,33,55,77 for 150 bp ILLUMINA paired-end reads, and -k 21,33,55,77,99,127 for 250 bp ILLUMINA paired-end reads.

 **-a/-\-amr [True or False]**
 Antimicrobial resistance gene detection.
-Detects antimicrobial resistance genes using the ARG-ANNOT antimicrobial resistance gene database clustered at an identity of 0.8 using cd-hit-est.<sup>*</sup> Reports genes present at greater than specified percent identity/coverage thresholds.
+Detects antimicrobial resistance genes, and reports genes present at greater than specified percent identity/coverage thresholds.
 Default is set to True.
+Note: in BTyper version 2.2.0, the -\-amr option can be used to detect plasmid replicons in nucleotide sequences using the PlasmidFinder database; see below for more information.

-**-amr_db/-\-amr_database [argannot or megares]** Antimicrobial resistance gene database to use for antimicrobial resistance gene detection.
+**-amr_db/-\-amr_database [argannot or megares]** Antimicrobial resistance (AMR) gene database to use for antimicrobial resistance gene detection.
 Optional argument for use with antimicrobial resistance gene detection (-\-amr True).
-Specify -\-amr_database argannot to use the ARG-ANNOT nucleotide database (clustered at 0.8 identity using cd-hit-est, with the top-scoring allele reported from each cluster), or -\-amr_database megares to use the MEGARes nucleotide database (clustered by the MEGARes-defined Group level, with the top scoring allele reported from each cluster).
+Specify -\-amr_database argannot to use the ARG-ANNOT AMR gene nucleotide database or -\-amr_database megares to use the MEGARes AMR gene nucleotide database.
 Default is set to argannot (ARG-ANNOT database).
+Note: in BTyper version 2.2.0, plasmid replicon detection can be performed using the PlasmidFinder database by specifying -\-amr_database plasmidfinder; all options that can be used with AMR gene detection (e.g. minimum percent identity and coverage thresholds, pruning method, overlap) described below can be applied to plasmid replicon detection.

 **-\-amr_p  [integer between 0 and 100]**
 Minimum percent nucleotide identity for antimicrobial resistance gene detection.
 Optional argument for use with antimicrobial resistance gene detection (-\-amr True).
 Specify the minimum percent nucleotide identity needed for an antimicrobial resistance gene to be considered present in a sequence.
 Default is set to 75.